kreuzert/jupyterhub-outpostspawner/docs/index.md

 # OutpostSpawner

 The OutpostSpawner in combination with the [JupyterHub Outpost service](https://github.com/kreuzert/jupyterhub-outpost) enables JupyterHub to spawn single-user notebook servers on heterogenous remote resources.
+It is a subclass of the [JupyterHub ForwardBaseSpawner](https://github.com/kreuzert/jupyterhub-forwardbasespawner).

 ## Overview